-It is recommended that site-specific master files use event M13 or M14; alternately a code of the form Znn can be used (see also section 8.5.1, ".")
+It is recommended that site-specific master files use event M13 or M14; alternately a code of the form Znn can be used (see also section 8.5.1, "MFI - Master File Identification Segment.")

 The MFN message specifies whether the master file, as a whole, has been replaced or if a record within the file has been updated.
 See section 8.5.13, "MFI-3 File Event Code," for further details.